 We help participants develop the knowledge and experience to make appropriate judgements that contribute to flourishing and the common good.

 We encourage participants to behave in a truthful and sincere manner, giving others good reason to trust them as leaders.

 We emphasise the power of humility – recognising one’s true self and so being able to appreciate others, being open to new ideas, and being willing to revise one’s own positions.

 We inspire participants to be appropriately other-oriented, rather than merely self-focused in their career goals and actions.

 We focus on leading with purpose and cultivating a sense of calling that integrates aspiration with action.

 We recognise that we are not solely responsible for all we have received and enjoyed, giving appropriate acknowledgment and recognition to others.

 Location and time

-All activities will take place at the college with the exception of 29th June when we will take the participants to a day-long retreat at the Ditton Manor in Royal Berkshire.
+All activities will take place at the college with the exception of a day-long retreat which will take place at Buscot Park on Wednesday 28th June 2023.
 Tea/coffee and lunch will be provided every day.

 Day 1: Reimagining leadership